krolokis-0xdf3/texts/About_FAQ r_EuropeanSocialists.md

 However, we reject movements, such as the Khmer Rouge, that are total usurpation of our ideology.

-> Communism is for us not a state of affairs which is to be
-> established, an ideal to which reality [will] have to adjust itself.
-> We call communism the real movement which abolishes the present
-> state of things.
-The conditions of this movement result from the
-> premises now in existence
-[name=Karl Marx, The German Ideology]
+> Communism is for us not a state of affairs which is to be established, an ideal to which reality [will] have to adjust itself.
+We call communism the real movement which abolishes the present state of things.
+The conditions of this movement result from the premises now in existence ‒ Karl Marx, The German Ideology

 ## Supported Parties
 - Union of Communist Parties – Communist Party of the Soviet